Ericpotato/autoware-documentation/docs/tutorials/ad-hoc-simulation/planning-simulation.md

    ![unsignalized-crosswalk-stop](images/planning/passing-crosswalk/unsignalized-crosswalk-stop.png)

-4. Wait for about three seconds.
+4. Wait for about a few seconds.
 The ego vehicle will start moving again and cross the crosswalk.

    ![unsignalized-crosswalk-move-again](images/planning/passing-crosswalk/unsignalized-crosswalk-move-again.png)